bpfeuty/CRN_fluxspace/README.md

 **Required libraries:**
 Some Fortran programs require the LAPACK, MINPACK, and SEULEX libraries.
 These libraries can be installed on a Linux system and linked to gfortran using the following commands:
-> apt-get install liblapack-dev

-> apt-get install minpack-dev
+> apt-get install libblas-dev liblapack-dev minpack-dev

 > cp libseulex2.a /usr/lib/